NicoletaV/bookmark-app/bookmark-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Specific assignment details:

+Done:
+- created UI - based on standalone components;
+- specified routing paths;
+- styled using Angular Material components and responsive flexbox (scss);
+- integrated RxJS for making API calls;
+- integrated NgRx store for saving sand selecting bookmarks in it (action, reducer, selector).

+To be done:
+- add the newly-added bookmark into the db after storing it in store;
+- implement the "edit" using (almost) same HTML from creating bookmarks - but filling in the form data;
+- save changes to the store using a new action type and a new reducer for specifying how to modify the state + update to db (PUT);
+- implement fuzzy filter.